Skip to main content

 Feed your local birds with these plants

 Plenty of birds fly south for the winter, but not all of them do!
 If you enjoy hanging up bird feeders to help your feathered friends, but find it unpleasant to trudge out into the snow to refill them, then you should consider growing natural food sources for wildlife!
-In this handy guide, we’ll cover why this is a good idea, what kinds of plants you should look for, and even list a few of our top recommendations for garden plants for birds in the winter.
+There are plenty of plants that birds, squirrels, chipmunks, and even deer can eat, but which are right for your garden?
+In this guide to garden plants for birds in winter, we'll teach you everything you need to know about growing native plants to feed your local wildlife.

 Recommended Videos